AmoebeLabs/material3-themes-manual/docs/examples/introduction.md

 - Examples created with the 'Custom' theme builder feature have the prefix 'C'.

 You may see some similarities between the examples below as a result of the Material 3 calculations :smile:
+The Material 3 color picker can create the same primary color, altough different colors are picked by the user.
+I have shown some examples [here][material-3-analysis-picking-the-hue-url]

 | **Light variant** | **Dark variant**|
 | ------------ | ---------------- |